 The purpose of this assignment is to complete the preliminary draft of a budget plan for the proposed program or policy initiative.
-This includes specific revenue projections; discussion of each phase of the program's expected operations; consideration of significant cost elements; a line item budget for your proposed program's first full year of operation; and discussion of the budgeted "bottom line".
+This includes specific revenue projections; discussion of each phase of the program's expected operations and some of its associated units of service; consideration of significant cost elements; a line item budget for your proposed program's first full year of operation; and discussion of the budgeted "bottom line".